 This course introduces concepts basic to beginning nursing practice.
 Emphasis is placed on introducing the nurse's role as provider of care, manager of care, and member of the discipline of nursing.
 Upon completion, students should be able to demonstrate beginning competence in caring for individuals with common alterations in health.
+Clinical experiences will include care of individuals across the life span in hospital inpatient units and skilled nursing/rehabilitation facilities.
 Prerequisite: Admission to the Associate Degree Nursing program.
-Corequisites: BIO 168, PSY 110.
+Corequisites: BIO 168 and PSY 110.